 Foreign qualifications in Sweden

-Depending on your profession and academic background, you may need to have your qualifications recognised in order to work in Sweden.
+Depending on your profession and academic background, you may need to have your qualifications recognised, obtain a Swedish licence or complement your training in order to work in Sweden.

 Many professions are non-regulated and it is not a requirement to have your foreign qualifications formally recognised.
 At the same time, the Swedish Council for Higher Education can provide you with a written statement you can use when applying for jobs.
 The statement may help a prospective employer to understand what you have studied by describing your qualification and comparing it to an equivalent Swedish qualification.
 For more information visit the Swedish Council for Higher Education website.

 West Sweden is home to global companies such as Volvo, AstraZeneca, SKF and Nudie Jeans, world-class universities and in...

 If you work and pay tax in Sweden then you will earn a Swedish retirement pension.
 You are entitled to the pension even ...